How To Improve Productivity

 Improving productivity allows us to achieve more with less.
 We often think of this as achieving more financial benefit with less of the organization’s financial resources.
 There is also great opportunity to achieve more with less of our personal resources.

 Think for a moment of the time and/or energy that goes in to building our personal resources: exercise; healthy eating; sleep and others.
-Significant energy expenditure in order to build our personal resources to have energy available to spend on work – which affords us the money to build our personal resources (hopefully with some to spare for enjoyment).
-When we learn to be more efficient in expending energy, we don’t require as much work to build our personal resources.
+We work hard to have energy available to spend on work.
+In turn, this affords us the money to build our personal resources and hopefully, with some to spare for enjoyment.
+There are other ways to shift our energy so that we don’t require as much work to build our personal resources.

 What is stuck in the word ‘should’.